Icinga/icinga2/doc/21-development.md

 .\tools\win32\test.ps1
 ```

+The debug MSI package is located in the `debug` directory.

 If you did not follow the above steps with Boost binaries
 and OpenSSL paths, or using VS 2017, you can still modify
 the environment variables.